Draft (sports): Australian Football League

-Examples include former Essendon player Scott Gumbleton and former Hawthorn player Mitch Thorp.
-Gumbleton and Thorp was drafted with picks 2 and 6 respectively in the 2006 AFL Draft ahead of future All-Australian players Travis Boak, Joel Selwood, James Frawley, and Jack Riewoldt.
-Thorp managed just two games in three years with Hawthorn before being delisted while Gumbleton managed just 35 games in six years with Essendon before being traded to Fremantle, subsequently retiring without playing a single game for his new club.
+Examples of draft busts include Scott Gumbleton and Mitch Thorp.
+Gumbleton and Thorp were selected with the second and sixth picks respectively in the 2006 AFL draft; their clubs, Essendon and Hawthorn, passed on future All-Australian players Travis Boak, Joel Selwood, Ben Reid, James Frawley, Jack Riewoldt, Shane Edwards, Todd Goldstein, Bachar Houli and Robbie Gray to draft them.

+Thorp managed only two games in three years with Hawthorn before being delisted, while Gumbleton managed only 35 games in six years with Essendon before being traded to Fremantle, after which he retired without playing another game.

 Draft steal

-Conversely, a player drafted at a low spot, yet went on to have a stellar and productive career is known as a draft steal.
+Conversely, a player who was drafted at a low spot or in later rounds and is expected to have little success yet goes on to have a stellar and productive career is known as a draft steal.

 MLB

 Mike Piazza, who went on to become one of the best catchers of the 1990s, a 12-time MLB All-Star selection and a Hall of Famer, was chosen in the 62nd round (1390th overall) of the 1988 MLB draft and was selected only as a favor to Tommy Lasorda (whose team, the Los Angeles Dodgers, drafted Piazza): to further put the pick in historic perspective, the MLB draft is now much shorter, having most recently been reduced from 40 rounds to 20 in 2021.

+José Bautista was selected in the 20th round, 599th overall by the Pittsburgh Pirates in 2000.
+Although his major league career started off slowly in 2004, Bautista, after being traded to the Toronto Blue Jays in 2008, experienced a breakthrough season in 2010.
+He led the majors in home runs in 2010 and 2011 and would make the American League All-Star Team six consecutive seasons from 2010-2015.